okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 ## Overview

-Background services and third-party APIs accessing your own APIs require the same levels of [authentication and authorization](https://www.okta.com/identity-101/authentication-vs-authorization/) as users accessing your web apps.
-However, a machine-to-machine sign-in flow should be silent and require no human user interaction.
+Background services and third-party APIs that access your APIs require the same levels of [authentication and authorization](https://www.okta.com/identity-101/authentication-vs-authorization/) as users who access your web apps.
+However, a machine-to-machine sign-in flow is silent and requires no user interaction.
 Use Okta to grant the correct level of access to your APIs on your behalf.

 This quickstart contains the following tasks: